Support for Students

 Students who wish to attend a conference associated with their club or extracurricular activity may be able to access funds through the Center for Student Involvement.

-To provide access to events and activities off campus, the University provides free bus passes ("Tap Cards") for the local GRTC (Greater Richmond Transit Company) service, which maintains a stop on campus.
+To provide access to events and activities off campus, the local GRTC (Greater Richmond Transit Company) service provides free transportation to any location within their route map.
+There is a stop on campus at the Gateway entrance.
 The University also runs various shuttle routes during the academic year, and provides a Double Map app to easily track shuttle service.

 To help every Richmond student take advantage of International Education opportunities, financial aid is available to students provided they meet application deadlines and eligibility criteria.